-MOTION: By Council Member Bourbeau and seconded by Mayor Pro Tem Funk to:
+MOTION: By Mayor Pro Tem Funk and seconded by Council Member Bourbeau to:

 - 1. Approve this agenda; and - 2.
 Waive the reading in full of all ordinances appearing on this agenda, and the titles of the ordinances will be read aloud by the City Clerk at the first reading, after the motion and before the City Council votes.